- Virtual Job Shadowing Dates – Tuesday, January 2 – Friday, January 12, 2024

 “The entire office had a great time hosting the two students.
 It was a wonderful way to stay connected to the Pitzer community and I would do this again in a heartbeat.
 Thank you to everyone who organized this!”

-The Winter Break Shadowing Program matches Pitzer undergraduates with alumni and parent hosts who can “take a student to work” with them for between 1/2 – three days during Winter Break.
-Through shadowing their hosts, student will obtain in-depth information about what it takes to be successful in a specific profession and what roles interest them in a specific organization.
-During the shadowing opportunity, students might have the chance to attend work meetings with their hosts, meet with staff and host colleagues from other areas of an organization, complete a brief assigned exercise or project (for learning purposes only), present a summary of what they learned to their hosts and colleagues, and discuss ways to improve their resumes or interviewing skills.
+What do the students who participate in this program learn?
+Through virtually shadowing their hosts, students will obtain in-depth information about what it takes to be successful in a specific profession and what roles interest them in a specific organization.
+During the virtual job shadowing opportunity, students might have the chance to attend virtual work meetings with their hosts, meet with staff and colleagues from other areas of an organization, and discuss ways to improve their resumes or interviewing skills.

-For Pitzer alumni and parents who are willing and able to host one or more students, the shadowing program is a great opportunity to connect with current Pitzer students, provide mentorship and education around your career path, and really make a difference for students who are mapping out their career plans.
+What do the hosts gain?
+For Pitzer alumni and parents who are willing and able to host one or more students, the virtual shadowing program is a great opportunity to connect with current Pitzer students, provide mentorship and education around your career path, and really make a difference for students who are mapping out their career plans.
 It is also a great way to show off Pitzer’s impressive students to colleagues, clients and hiring managers.
-The requirements for hosting are as follows:
+Hosts design their own virtual job shadowing agenda, but there is a sample below.

 Julie Rosenberg ’84